MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessProperties.md

 If the return value is `S_OK`, it means the operation started successfully.
 Callers are expected to get the operation's result using [`HcsWaitForOperationResultAndProcessInfo`](./HcsWaitForOperationResultAndProcessInfo.md) or [`HcsGetOperationResultAndProcessInfo`](./HcsGetOperationResultAndProcessInfo.md).

+## Operation Results

+The return value of [`HcsWaitForOperationResultAndProcessInfo`](./HcsWaitForOperationResultAndProcessInfo.md) or [`HcsGetOperationResultAndProcessInfo`](./HcsGetOperationResultAndProcessInfo.md) based on current operation listed as below.

 | Operation Result Value | Description |
 | -- | -- |
 | `S_OK` | The process properties queried successfully, the result document returned by the hcs operation is a JSON document representing a process's [ProcessStatus](./../SchemaReference.md#ProcessStatus) |